Bill Musgrave: Oakland Raiders

-Musgrave was hired by head coach Jack Del Rio on January 19, 2015, to serve as offensive coordinator.
+Musgrave was hired by head coach Jack Del Rio for a second time, on January 19, 2015, to serve as offensive coordinator.
 Musgrave took over an offense that ranked last in the NFL in total offense (282.2 ypg) and 31st in scoring (15.9 ppg) in 2014.
 The Raiders made the biggest offensive improvement in the NFL in yards per game (+91.1) and scoring (+10.2 ppg) in two seasons under Musgrave, finishing in the top seven in the league in both categories in 2016 (373.3 ypg/26.0 ppg).
-The Raiders’ offensive resurgence was spurred by the development of quarterback Derek Carr, who in two seasons in Musgrave’s offense passed for nearly 8,000 yards to go along with 60 touchdowns.
+The Raiders' offensive resurgence was spurred by the development of quarterback Derek Carr, who in two seasons in Musgrave's offense passed for nearly 8,000 yards to go along with 60 touchdowns.

 On January 10, 2017, Musgrave's contract was not renewed, and was let go by head coach Jack Del Rio after losing to the Houston Texans in a wild card playoff game.

 Denver Broncos

-Musgrave was hired by the Broncos on January 13, 2017 to serve as the quarterbacks coach under new head coach Vance Joseph.
+Musgrave was hired by the Broncos on January 13, 2017, to serve as the quarterbacks coach under new head coach Vance Joseph.
 He was promoted to offensive coordinator following the firing of offensive coordinator Mike McCoy on November 20, 2017.
 The Broncos posted a 6–10 record during the 2018–19 season.
 Musgrave's offense finished ranked 19th in total yards, 12th in rushing yards, and 19th in passing yards.

 Following the 2018–19 season, the Broncos hired Vic Fangio as head coach and did not retain Musgrave.

 California

 On January 3, 2020, Musgrave was announced as the offensive coordinator for the California Golden Bears, replacing Beau Baldwin and marking his return to the college ranks after 18 years.
-Musgrave was let go on November 13, 2022 after the Golden Bears lost their sixth game in a row to Oregon State.
+Musgrave was let go on November 13, 2022, after the Golden Bears lost their sixth game in a row to Oregon State.

 Cleveland Browns

-On February 26, 2023, Musgrave was announced as a senior offensive assistant under HC Kevin Stefanski.
+On February 26, 2023, Musgrave was hired as a senior offensive assistant for the Cleveland Browns under head coach Kevin Stefanski.

+Musgrave was promoted to the role of quarterbacks coach on January 28, 2025.